 - client, to setup a service client within an interface or router

 Commands client and server have exactly the same syntax.
-A FireHOL interface has two mandatory arguments and a router has only one (and this is the same with one of the two interface requires).
-All the optional parameters are the same to all of them.
+A FireHOL interface has two mandatory arguments and a router has only one (and this is the same as one of the two that interface requires).
+All of the optional parameters are the same to all of them.
 This sounds like just one command is to be learned...

 Of course there are a few more commands defined, but all of them exist just to give you finer control on these four.

 If you don't believe it is simple, consider this example.